How to Fix Minecraft Low FPS on High-End PC

 When dealing with Minecraft’s low FPS on a high-end PC, your gameplay starts to flicker and you can’t perform functions right away.
 We know it’s a very frustrating situation when you have invested in a high gaming rig with the latest CPU or GPU and you are stuck at 50-90 FPS.

-The problem of low FPS in Minecraft night occurs when you are playing it in fullscreen mode, with shaders, and high entity distance.
+The problem of low FPS in Minecraft might occur when you are playing it in fullscreen mode, with shaders, and high entity distance.
 You can fix the problem by allocating more RAM or setting the entity distance near 100.

 In case you keep getting low FPS in Minecraft even on a high-end PC or gaming laptop.
 Then here we gathered some methods to boost FPS in Minecraft without delving into too many advanced settings.